GMS6804-master/bioconductor-microbiome/docker_build.md

 ----
 <!-- blank line -->

-### 2. create a new container that installs asciinema using a dockerfile
+### 2. create a new image with bioconductor and asciinema using a dockerfile
 ```
 docker build -t bioconductor_microbiome .
 ```